Inclusiveness and Diversity

 For us, it's about "understanding what makes us unique and what unites us as human beings."

 Our CEO on Inclusiveness

 We value the whole person and everything that each of us has to offer, obvious and not so obvious.
-I believe that every person should have the chance to realize his or her potential, regardless of color, gender, age, sexual orientation, educational background, family status, skill level—the list goes on and on.
+I believe that every person should have the chance to realize his or her potential, regardless of color, gender, age, sexual orientation, disability, educational background, family status, skill level—the list goes on and on.
 When we are truly inclusive, I believe we go beyond toleration to really understanding what makes us unique and what unites us as human beings.

 President and Chief Executive Officer, Herman Miller, Inc.

 We have 12 Inclusiveness Resource Teams (IRTs).
 These internal teams organize our grassroots efforts, developing and implementing initiatives that benefit our employees and help us meet our business objectives.
 These teams are integral to creating a workplace where everyone feels included and valued.
 The welcoming environment they help foster is a contributing factor to our receiving a 100 percent score on the Human Rights Campaign's Corporate Equality Index since 2006.

 Herman Miller's suppliers come to us with a rich mix of talent, competence, and commitment.
 Their performance and dedication matter a great deal to us; their gender, ethnicity, size, and so on do not.
 By including a wide range of suppliers in our business community, together we create great places to work, heal, learn, and live.

 Scoring Our Performance